Skip to content

 Args:

-func: function to invoke to mutate data with
+func: function to mutate values with

 *args: positional arguments to pass to `func`